Beyond-adiabatic Quantum Admittance of a Semiconductor Quantum Dot at High Frequencies: Rethinking Reflectometry as Polaron Dynamics: Acknowledgements

 \section{Acknowledgements}

-This research was supported by European Union's Horizon 2020 research and innovation programme under grant agreement no.\ 951852 (QLSI), and by the UK's Engineering and Physical Sciences Research Council (EPSRC) via the Cambridge NanoDTC (EP/L015978/1), QUES2T (EP/N015118/1), the Hub in Quantum Computing and Simulation (EP/T001062/1) and Innovate UK [10000965].
-L.P. acknowledges the Winton Programme for the Physics of Sustainability.
+The authors acknowledge F.~Martins from Hitachi Cambridge Laboratory for useful discussions.
+This research was supported by European Union's Horizon 2020 research and innovation programme under grant agreement no.\ 951852 (QLSI), and by the UK's Engineering and Physical Sciences Research Council (EPSRC) via the Cambridge NanoDTC (EP/L015978/1).
+L.P. acknowledges support from The Winton Programme for the Physics of Sustainability for funding.
 M.F.G.Z. acknowledges a UKRI Future Leaders Fellowship [MR/V023284/1].
-The authors acknowledge F.~Martins from Hitachi Cambridge Laboratory for useful discussions.
+L.C. acknowledges support from EPSRC Cambridge UP-CDT (EP/L016567/1).